orvindemsy/MI-BCI-CSP/README.md

 [1] B. Blankertz, R. Tomioka, S. Lemm, M. Kawanabe and K. Muller, "Optimizing Spatial filters for Robust EEG Single-Trial Analysis," in IEEE Signal Processing Magazine, vol. 25, no. 1, pp. 41-56, 2008, doi: 10.1109/MSP.2008.4408441.

 [2] C. Brunner, R. Leeb, G. Mller-Putz, A. Schlögl and G. Pfurtscheller, “BCI Competition 2008 Graz Data Set a”, 2008.

+### Footnote
+* develop folder contains previous version of CSP code, might be deleted later
+* the code is still in progress, need to work on how to evaluate on test dataset
+* BCICIVC2a stands for BCI Competition IV dataset 2a